dgarijo/Widoco/README.md

 The -webVowl flag provides a link to a visualization based on WebVowl (http://vowl.visualdataweb.org/webvowl/index.html#).

 The -licensius flag uses the Licensius web services (http://licensius.com/apidoc/index.html) to retrieve license metadata.
 Only works if the -getOntologyMetadata flag is enabled.

+The -ignoreIndividuals allows you to ignore the named individuals in the ontology.

 Browser problems
 ==========